Aliases for PTPRR Gene

 GeneCards Summary for PTPRR Gene

 PTPRR (Protein Tyrosine Phosphatase, Receptor Type, R) is a Protein Coding gene.
 Diseases associated with PTPRR include colorectal cancer.
-Among its related pathways are MAPK signaling pathway and PAK Pathway.
+Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
 GO annotations related to this gene include protein kinase binding and transmembrane receptor protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPRO.

 UniProtKB/Swiss-Prot Summary for PTPRR Gene